 My personal choice is to use gluten-free topical products to don’t think twice about accidentally getting it on my lips and, thus, into my intestines.
 I totally respect those who don’t make this choice, but for me, it’s what I feel comfortable with.

 I also think it’s important for kids to have GF topical products since everything somehow ends up in their smackers.

-Nivea: According to the Nivea rep. “No gluten is added to any of the body washes, however, there are products with gluten that may be made in the same facility.
+Nivea: According to the Nivea rep. “No gluten is added to any of the body washes.
+However, there are products with gluten that are produced in the same facility.
 So trace amounts of gluten are possible.”

-Dove: With this brand, you have lots of gluten free options.
-Just quickly scan they label and if any wheat, rye, barley or oat-derived raw materials are in their products, they will be clearly listed on the labels. ” I LOVE clear labeling.
-No guess work.
+Dove: With this brand, you have lots of gluten-free options.
+Quickly scan the label, and if any wheat, rye, barley, or oat-derived raw materials are in their products, they will be clearly listed on the labels. ” I LOVE clear labeling—no guesswork.

-Suave: According the website: “If any wheat, rye, barley or oat-derived raw materials are in our products, they would be listed on the labels.
-This includes any hydrolyzed protein from wheat, rye, barley or oats which may contain gluten.”
+Suave: According to the website: “If any wheat, rye, barley or oat-derived raw materials are in our products, they would be listed on the labels.
+This includes any hydrolyzed protein from wheat, rye, barley, or oats which may contain gluten.”
 Once again, no guessing.

 Green Beaver: This is a gluten-free body wash geared towards children.
 It’s Certified organic, nut-free, gluten-free, vegan, and biodegradable.